rameshKrSah/rameshKrSah.website.old/_pages/about.md

 LinkedIn.

 This is my blog, where I write about things I find useful and need a reference to it in future.
-I don't have a public comment section, and if you need to say anything about my posts you can send me a message on Twitter.
+I don't have a public comment section, so if you have any comments please send me a message on Twitter.

 I hope you will find some thing useful here. :)